Search Engine Optimization

 Keyword Research

 Keyword research is the very core of SEO.
-It sets the stage for the show.
-We leverage a combination of intuition, experience, search volume data, and other relevant metrics when conducting our keyword research.
-Our data comes from Mangools.
-It's important to understand that the right keywords aren't always the most searched ones
+I leverage a combination of intuition, experience, search volume data, and other relevant metrics when conducting my keyword research.
+These days it's more important to holistically cover a topic than target exact match keywords.
+It's important to understand that the right terms aren't always the most searched ones

 On-Page Optimization & UX

-Our team blends tried and true on-page SEO best practices with a great overall user experience to make each page on your site the as relevant as possible to the user.
-Spammy tactics like repetitive exact match keywords in your title tag or H1 will only hurt you - use natural language and fit in keywords when it's logical.
-Our primary focus is providing genuine value to your users.
+I blend tried and true On-Page SEO best practices with a great overall user experience to make each page on your site the as relevant as possible to the user.
+Spammy tactics like repetitive exact match keywords in your title tag or H1 will only hurt you - it's important to use natural language and fit in keywords when it's logical.
+My primary focus is providing genuine value to your users.

 Local SEO

 Local SEO is a staple for restaurants, banks, coffee shops, and other brick and mortar businesses that need to be found on maps and local organic results.
 There's more to Local SEO than just setting up Google My Business and creating citations.
-Our team will help you get involved in your community and make an impact.
+You need to get involved in your community and make an impact.

 JavaScript SEO

-We can help teams ensure that their JavaScript powered experiences built on frameworks such as React and Angular are easy for search engines to crawl, render, and index.
-The way we get involved can be totally up to your team and the way you work.
-We're no strangers to agile and scrum.
+I help teams ensure that their JavaScript powered experiences built on frameworks such as React and Angular are easy for search engines to crawl, render, and index.
+The way that I get involved can be totally up to your team and the way you work.
+I have professional experience as a Product Manager in an agile/scrum enviorment.

 Our Approach to Search Engine Optimization

-At Ciffone Digital, we’re committed to doing SEO the proper way, which is not by taking shortcuts or trying to game search engines.
-Real SEO requires patience, discipline, extreme curiosity and constant testing and experimentation.
+I’m committed to doing SEO the right way, which is not by taking shortcuts or trying to game search engines.
+Real SEO requires getting the fundamentals right, patience, discipline, extreme curiosity and constant testing and experimentation.

-We condemn any/all violations of Google’s Guidelines (aka black hat SEO) and spammy tactics.
-Our SEO strategy is white hat and focused on providing value to your users through high quality, unique content and exceptional user experiences.
-Our philosophy is not to build links, but instead to earn them.
-If your content is truly great you shouldn’t have to build any links, people will just link to it.
+I focus on white hat tactics and providing value to your users through high quality, unique content and exceptional user experiences.
+My general philosophy is not to build links, but instead to earn them.
+I still want to build links, but we’ll mostly leverage Digital PR when we need to.

 There was a time, roughly between 2008-2015 when it was relatively easy to rank a website on the first page for specific keywords by acquiring a lot of backlinks to a website with its target keywords in the anchor text.